maxblumental/BachelorPaper/README.md

 # BachelorPaper

-Here you can find following programs, computing mandelbrot set:
+In the source/ directory you can find following programs in CUDA C, computing mandelbrot set:

- - mandelbrot-dyn.cu - Mariani-Silver
+ - mandelbrot-optimized.cu - Mariani-Silver
- algorithm in CUDA C;

- - mandelbrot-naive.cu - naive escape
- time algorithm in CUDA C;
+ algorithm;

- - mandelbrot-omp.cpp - naive escape
+ - mandelbrot-dynamic.cu - naive escape time
- time algorithm in OpenMP C++;
+ algorithm with dynamic parallelism;

- - mandelbrot-naive-acc.cpp - naive escape
+ - mandelbrot-ignore.cpp - naive escape
- time algorithm in OpenACC C++.
+ time algorithm ignoring simd pragma;

-mandelbrot-dyn.cu was added just to illustrate an effective way of using dynamic parallelism.
+mandelbrot-optimized.cu was added just to illustrate an effective way of using dynamic parallelism.
-Here we basically launch and measure performance of naive version.
+Here we basically launch and measure performance of naive versions.